A People That Dwells Alone?

 “Are you sure,” I said to the diplomat, “that this was a blessing, not a curse?
 Remember who said it.
 It was Bilaam, and he is not known as a friend of the Jews.”
 Bilaam is one of the people mentioned in the Mishnah (Sanhedrin 10:2) as having no share in the world to come.
 Having failed to curse the Israelites, he eventually did them great harm (Num.
 31:16).

 “Nor,” I said, “is badad, being alone, a good place to be according to the Torah.
 The first time the words “not good” appear in the Torah are in the phrase Lo tov heyot ha’adam levado, ‘It is not good for man to be alone’ (Gen. 2:18).
 About a leper the Torah says, badad yeshev michutz lamachaneh moshavo, ‘He shall dwell alone, outside the camp’ (Lev.
 13:46).
-When the book of Lamentations seeks to describe the tragedy that has overtaken the Jewish people it says Echah yashva vadad ha-ir rabati am, ‘How alone is the city once filled with people’ (Lam.
+When the book of Lamentations seeks to describe the tragedy that has overtaken the Jewish people it says Eichah yashva vadad ha-ir rabati am, ‘How alone is the city once filled with people’ (Lam.
 1:1).
 Except in connection with God, being alone is rarely a blessing.

-What I suddenly saw when I heard the diplomat seeking to give us comfort was how dangerous this Jewish self-definition had become.
+What I suddenly saw, when I heard the diplomat seeking to give us comfort, was how dangerous this Jewish self-definition had become.
 It seemed to sum up the Jewish condition in the light of antisemitism and the Holocaust.
 But that is not how the commentators understood the phrase.
 Rashi says it means that Jews are indestructible.
 Ibn Ezra says it means that they don’t assimilate.
 Ramban says it means that they maintain their own integrity.
 It does not mean that they are destined to be isolated, without allies or friends.
 That is not a blessing but a curse.
 That is not a destiny; still less is it an identity.

 To be a Jew is to be loved by God; it is not to be hated by Gentiles.
 Our ancestors were called on to be “a kingdom of Priests and a holy nation.”
 The word kadosh, “holy,” means set apart.
 But there is a profound difference between being apart and being alone.

 Leaders are set apart, but they are not alone.
 If they really were alone, they could not be leaders.
-Athletes, actors, singers, pianists live apart when they are preparing for a major performance, but they are not alone.
+Athletes, writers, actors, singers, pianists may live apart when they are preparing for a major performance, but they are not alone.
 Their apartness is purposeful.
 It allows them to focus their energies, hone and refine their skills.
 It is not an existential condition, a chosen and willed isolation.

 There is no suggestion in the Torah that Jews will live alone.
 God says to Abraham, “Through you all the families of the earth will be blessed.”
 Abraham was different from his neighbours, but he fought for them and prayed for them.
 He was apart but not alone.

 For some time now – the Durban conference was one sign of it – Israel and Diaspora Jewry have faced growing isolation.
 Israel has been the object of a sustained campaign of delegitimisation.
-Meanwhile, shechitah is under attack in Holland, and brit milah in San Francisco.
+Meanwhile, shechittah is under attack in Holland, and brit milah in San Francisco.
 Battles we thought we had won for the freedom to live as Jews, individually in the Diaspora, nationally and collectively in the state of Israel, are now having to be fought all over again.

 These are important fights, good fights, whose outcome will affect more than Jews.
-In ancient times Israel was a small nation surrounded by large empires.
-In the Middle Ages Jews were the most conspicuous minority in a Christian Europe.
-Today the state of Israel is a vulnerable enclave in a predominantly Muslim Middle East.
+In ancient times, Israel was a small nation surrounded by large empires.
+In the Middle Ages, Jews were the most conspicuous minority in a Christian Europe.
+Today the State of Israel is a vulnerable enclave in a predominantly Muslim Middle East.

-Jews have long been cast in the role of the Other, the one who does not fit into the dominant paradigm, the majority faith, the prevailing culture.
+Jews have long been cast in the role of the ‘Other’, the one who does not fit into the dominant paradigm, the majority faith, the prevailing culture.
 One of Judaism’s central themes is the dignity of dissent.
 Jews argue, challenge, question.
 Sometimes they do so even with God Himself.
 That is why the fate of Jews in any given time and place is often the best index of freedom in that time and place.

 It is no accident that the story of Abraham begins immediately after the biblical account of the Tower of Babel, which opens with the words, “Now the whole world had one language and a common speech.”
-R. Naftali Zvi Yehudah Berlin (Netziv) says that this means that there was no dissent.
+Rabbi Naftali Zvi Yehudah Berlin (Netziv) says that this means that there was no dissent.
 There was an enforced uniformity of opinion.
 Such a society leaves no room for dialogue, debate, disagreement and difference, the things essential for freedom.

 When, therefore, Jews fight for the right to be, whether as a nation in its historic home, or as a religious group in other societies, they fight not for themselves alone but for human freedom as a whole.
 It was the Catholic writer Paul Johnson who wrote that Jews are “exemplars and epitomisers of the human condition.
 They seemed to present all the inescapable dilemmas of man in a heightened and clarified form… It seems to be the role of the Jews to focus and dramatise these common experiences of mankind, and to turn their particular fate into a universal moral.”